Saint John the Baptist

 A message that names its own smallness

-When John does begin preaching, the content is blunt: "Repent, for the kingdom of heaven has come near" (Matthew 3:2, NIV).
-Matthew is careful to frame this not as John's own idea, but as the fulfillment of something written centuries earlier: "This is he who was spoken of through the prophet Isaiah: 'A voice of one calling in the wilderness, "Prepare the way for the Lord, make straight paths for him"'" (Matthew 3:3, NIV).
+When John does begin preaching, the content is blunt: "Repent, for the kingdom of heaven is at hand" (Matthew 3:2, RSV-CE).
+Matthew is careful to frame this not as John's own idea, but as the fulfillment of something written centuries earlier: "This is he who was spoken of by the prophet Isaiah when he said, 'The voice of one crying in the wilderness: Prepare the way of the Lord, make his paths straight'" (Matthew 3:3, RSV-CE).
 The description is deliberately self-effacing — John isn't the message, he's the voice clearing space for one.
 That posture defines everything he does afterward.

 Pointing at someone else

 The clearest picture of John's self-understanding comes at the moment Jesus approaches him at the Jordan.
-Rather than centering himself in the scene, John immediately redirects attention: "Look, the Lamb of God, who takes away the sin of the world!"
-(John 1:29, NIV).
+Rather than centering himself in the scene, John immediately redirects attention: "Behold, the Lamb of God, who takes away the sin of the world!"
+(John 1:29, RSV-CE).
 It's one of the most quoted lines in the entire Gospel of John, and it works precisely because of who says it — a man with his own considerable following, already known as a significant religious figure in his own right, using his authority in that moment for nothing except to point away from himself.

 A death that matched the life